koaning/embetter/README.md

 # embetter

-> "Just a bunch of embeddings to get started quickly."
+> "Just a bunch of useful embeddings to get started quickly."

 <br>

-Embetter implements scikit-learn compatible embeddings that should help get you started quickly.
+Embetter implements scikit-learn compatible embeddings for computer vision and text.
+It should make it very easy to quickly build proof of concepts using scikit-learn pipelines and, in particular, should help with [bulk labelling](https://www.youtube.com/watch?v=gDk7_f3ovIk).
+It's a also meant to play nice with [bulk](https://github.com/koaning/bulk) and [scikit-partial](https://github.com/koaning/scikit-partial).

 ## Install